-- EUROPARC member database; - World Database on Protected Areas (WDPA, by UNEP WCMC and IUCN);
+- EUROPARC member database; - World Database on Protected Areas (WDPA, by UNEP WCMC and IUCN); - Common Database on Designated Areas (CDDA), by the European Environment Agency (EEA);

 6 As far as Spanish national/regonal Parks are concerned, please note that, although they actually are EUROPARC members (so they have been highlighted in red in the map), they are formally registered to EUROPARC Federation through the regional governmental agencies which are responsible for their management.
-Therefore, for the purpose of this research, they have not been considered as PASE (the above cited overall extension of 18.613.411 ha is calculated without considering EUROPARC Spanish national/regonal Parks, whose overall area is 3.340.960 ha) and the role of regional governmental agencies - and not that of Parks - in the management of Natura 2000 sites has been analysed (see par 3.2).
-More generally, please also note that PASE are reported in the map within the limits of the available cartographic information deriving from the international databases (see par.
+Therefore, for the purpose of this research, they have not been considered as PAsE (the above cited overall extension of 18.613.411 ha is calculated without considering EUROPARC Spanish national/regonal Parks, whose overall area is 3.340.960 ha) and the role of regional governmental agencies - and not that of Parks - in the management of Natura 2000 sites has been analysed (see par 3.2).
+More generally, please also note that PAsE are reported in the map within the limits of the available cartographic information deriving from the international databases (see par.
 3.1).